Ergonomic Mouse - Part One

 - surface must not be totally plain as the sensor is a tiny camera which photographs the surface at high frame rate, and calculates the different position by "seeing" a difference in the picture it took from the previous one

-- if using metal pipe roughen the surface slightly - this will give a fine pattern for the camera to see
+- if using metal pipe, roughen the surface slightly - this will give a fine pattern for the camera to see

 - wrapping a piece of leather or cloth around the bar end which is touched will help traction

-- can be pipe on a rod, or solid bar on bearing points (design to follow in a future post)
+- can be pipe on a rod, or solid bar on bearing points

 - keep the area in contact with the supporting rod as small as possible for smooth running

-- Support rod
+Support rod

 - must be absolutely straight